khusmann/khusmann.github.io/src/data/blog/2025/ble-bike-tracker-project/ble-bike-tracker-project.md

 Now I have a smart bike that actually works the way I want it to -- and I control the entire stack.

 ## Opening the Bike

+The stationary bike in question is a [Flexispot one from Amazon](https://www.amazon.com/FLEXISPOT-Removable-Exercise-Capacity-Stationary/dp/B0FNVMWXDK) (~$230 if you catch it on sale).
+It has a desk so it's nice to pedal on to keep moving while working, and has a magnetic resistance system so it runs very quiet.

+It has

+It was easy enough to open